cortex-lab/phy/docs/keyboard_customization.md

 # Customize keyboard shortcuts

-Press `H` or choose **Help > Show shortcuts and commands** to print the effective shortcuts and command aliases in the console.
+Press `H` or choose **Help > Show shortcuts and commands** to open a searchable reference of the effective shortcuts and command aliases.
 The generated [keyboard shortcut reference](shortcuts.md) lists the defaults, but `H` is the better source after plugins have changed them.